apphp/awesome-php-ml/README.md

 ## Legend

 Not all projects are tagged yet – we’re gradually adding markers as the ecosystem evolves.
+Treat them as rough guidance, not strict rules.

 - `🌟` – widely used / production-ready projects
 - `🧪` – experimental or research-oriented projects